Our Board of Management

 Martin Joyce

-Martin has been a Board member since September 2015.
+Martin has been a Board member since September 2015 and previously held the position of Chair between 2017 and 2021.

 Chris Boyle